 Over the years there have been many different views on the effects that regular chillie consumption can have on the the human body.
-Here we try to pick through he research to see if indeed the humble chillie is good for us.
+Here we try to pick through the research to what the health benefits of chillies actually are.

 Researchers at the University of Tasmania have recently completed a study (published in the American Journal of Clinical Nutrition, July 2006) that suggests the regular consumption of chillies can help your body control insulin levels after eating which could benefit the overweight or diabetics.
 To be more precise the chillie reduces the amount of insulin the body needs to lower blood sugar levels after a meal by up to about 60%.